A phase-field version of the Faber--Krahn theorem: Introduction

 The proof of the main result presented in Theorem~\ref{THM:MIN} relies on a symmetrization technique where the phase-fields and the corresponding eigenfunctions of \eqref{EVP:INTRO} are compared with their radially symmetric-decreasing rearrangements (which are also referred to as \textit{Schwarz rearrangements} in the literature).
 These rearrangements are at the heart of the proofs~\cite{Faber,Krahn} and have led to breakthrough results such as the quantitative isoperimetric inequality~\cite{FuscoII}.
 In our diffuse interface setting, we show that the principal eigenvalue $\lambda_1^{\eps,\varphi}$ and the Ginzburg--Landau energy $\EE^\eps(\varphi)$, which constitute the cost functional, are non-increasing under radially symmetric-decreasing rearrangements.
 This can be used to establish our phase-field version of the Faber--Krahn theorem.
 As a byproduct, we also obtain a phase-field version of the \textit{Euclidean isoperimetric problem}, which states that among all measurable sets of fixed volume, the ball has minimal perimeter (cf.~\cite{Maggi}).

 Variants of the Faber--Krahn theorem also for other types of boundary conditions have been studied from a large variety of different viewpoints.
-An interesting approach from the perspective of free boundary value problems is given in the alternative proof of the classical Faber--Krahn inequality by Bucur and Freitas \cite{BucurFreitas}.
-Therein, methods developed by Alt and Cafarelli \cite{AltCafarelli} (see also \cite{BucurVelichkov} for a comprehensive overview) are exploited to analyze the free boundary $\partial\left\{ w>0\right\}$, where $w$ is an eigenfunction to the principal eigenvalue of the Dirichlet Laplacian.
+An interesting approach from the perspective of free boundary problems is given in the alternative proof of the classical Faber--Krahn inequality by Bucur and Freitas \cite{BucurFreitas}.
+Therein, methods developed by Alt and Caffarelli \cite{AltCafarelli} (see also \cite{BucurVelichkov} for a comprehensive overview) are exploited to analyze the free boundary $\partial\left\{ w>0\right\}$, where $w$ is an eigenfunction to the principal eigenvalue of the Dirichlet Laplacian.
 Furthermore, the authors do not rely on symmetric rearrangements but rather on reflection arguments to prove the radial symmetry of optimal shapes.
 For Robin-type boundary conditions, Daners \cite{Daners} established the Faber--Krahn inequality via a level-set characterization of the cost functional.
 This result was further generalized by Bucur and Daners \cite{BucurDaners} for the $p$-Laplacian subject to a Robin boundary condition.
-In order to avoid Lipschitz regularity in the class of admissible sets Bucur and Giacomini \cite{BucurGiacomini} interpret the Faber--Krahn inequality for the Robin Laplacian as a free discontinuity problem in the space $SBV$.
+In order to avoid Lipschitz regularity in the class of admissible sets Bucur and Giacomini \cite{BucurGiacomini} interpret the Faber--Krahn inequality for the Robin Laplacian as a free discontinuity problem in the space $SBV$.\\ The study of shape optimization problems for Neumann eigenvalues on the other hand dates back to the pioneering works by Szeg\H{o} \cite{Szego} and Weinberger \cite{Weinberger}, who proved the analogon of inequality \eqref{eq:FK} for the maximization of the first non-trivial Neumann eigenvalue, which thus is often referred to as the Szeg\H{o}--Weinberger inequality, see also \cite{Henrot}.
+Working solely with Neumann boundary conditions induces severe instabilities for general domain perturbations setting it apart from the more classical Dirichlet- and Robin-type shape optimization problems, see \cite{Bucur}.
+Nevertheless, the maximization of Neumann eigenvalues shows very recent progress.
+Bucur and Henrot \cite{BucurHenrot} proved the natural extension of the Szeg\H{o}--Weinberger inequality for the second non-trivial Neumann eigenvalue, where now the maximum is precisely attained by the union of two disjoint equal balls.
+The method used there, in order to overcome the non-applicability of classical $\gamma$-convergence and lack of compactness, consists in using a relaxed notion of Neumann eigenvalues in the framework of so called \emph{degenerate densities}.
+In this framework Bucur et al.\ \cite{BucurMartinetOudet} proved existence results for relaxed Neumann eigenvalues.
+We believe that our phase-field approach linked with the ideas used there is a promising way to also tackle optimization of Neumann eigenvalues in the context of sharp interface $\Gamma$-limits in the future.